DevopsRizwan/spring-helm-demo/spring-app/README.md

 ## How to build spring-helm-demo
 Prerequisite to run

-1. Docker installed n machine
+1. Docker installed on machine
 2. Maven >3.2

 Execute `./mvnw -DskipTests package`